christian-bromann/wdio-demo/README.md

 [![](https://badgen.net/badge/Run%20this%20/README/5B3ADF?icon=https://runme.dev/img/logo.svg)](https://runme.dev/api/runme?repository=git%40github.com%3Achristian-bromann%2Fsfnode-demo.git)

 It will open VS Code and check out this project for you.
+You can also manually clone the project.

 You can then kick off a component tests in the framework of your desire:

 ## Lit HTML